-Getting to the bottom of groundworks problems and sorting them out in the early stages can be the key to any successful building project.
+Getting to the bottom of groundwork problems and sorting them out in the early stages can be the key to any successful building project.

 Potential building sites can present all sorts of problems, from sharp gradients to weak infill, from underground pipes to difficult service links.

-A site can present all sorts of difficulties before a single brick is laid, so it pays to get a professional groundworks team to assess, test and clear the site first.
+A site can present all sorts of difficulties before a single brick is laid, so it pays to get a professional groundwork team to assess, test and clear the site first.

 Soil surveys and site investigation

 A full-blown structural site survey will not be cheap, but it could prove a wise investment if problems are unearthed at an early stage in the process.

 It is a legal requirement of many local authorities to have a proper ground survey of a building site to highlight any issues and possible problems.

 Local building control officers should have a useful working knowledge of local soil types and may be able to flag up problems and help make a professional survey much more cost-effective.

 They will also usually be able to identify former uses of the land and relevant issues such as whether the ground has been affected by previous contamination or if there have been mining works or another tunnelling in the area.

 Digging test trenches and trial pits is essential to identify any problem that may affect the building project and the earlier they are unearthed, the less likely it will cost to rectify.